loucadufault/louca_dufault_test/Question_C/README.md

 Client

 ### Intention
-The intention of client is to continue exploiting the services of the GeoLRUCache after the proxy server assigned to the client suffers a network failure or crash
+The intention of client is to continue exploiting the services of the GeoLRUCache after the proxy server assigned to the client suffers a network failure or crash.

 ### Precondition
-Client holds a reference to the origin server (that they have used to initially gain access to the proxy server that has now failed)
+Client holds a reference to the origin server (that they have used to initially gain access to the proxy server that has now failed).

-Client has access to its own coordinates
+Client has access to its own coordinates.

-The origin server is connected to at least one other proxy servers that is operational
+The origin server is connected to at least one other proxy servers that is operational.

 ### Main Scenario
-Client interacts with its assigned proxy server
+Client interacts with its assigned proxy server.

-The assigned proxy server times out, or otherwise fails to satisfy the client request and indicates to the client a network failure or crash
+The assigned proxy server times out, or otherwise fails to satisfy the client request and indicates to the client a network failure or crash.

+Client reports the failed proxy server to the origin server.

+The origin server removes the reported proxy from its references to proxies servers and added to its references to failed proxy servers for logging and maintenance.

-Client requests the origin server remove the proxy server from its associated proxies Client request the origin server to assign it to another operational proxy server that it is nearest to (after the failed proxy server)
+Client request the origin server to assign it to another operational proxy server that it is nearest to (after the failed proxy server)
-Client continues interacting with its newly assigned proxy server

-### Success
-The proxy instance that is running on the proxy server that suffered the network failure or crash is deleted and its internal cache is wiped, the next nearest operational proxy server is assigned to another client, the origin server is associated to one less proxy instance
+Client continues interacting with its newly assigned proxy server The failed proxy instance that is running on the proxy server that suffered the network failure or crash is removed from the origin server's references to proxy servers to ensure it is not assigned to future clients until it is manually reviewed by Admin.

-### Failure
+Client again requests from the origin server a reference to the nearest proxy by providing its coordinates (the returned proxy instance is not the reported failed proxy).
+Client continues interacting with the new proxy server it was assigned.

 ## Load balancing
-Load balancing
+### Actor
+Admin
+### Intention
+The intention of admin is to load balance the network of proxy servers by adding a single proxy to alleviate the load on the proxy server that is the most stressed

+### Preconditions
+An origin server exists with at least two references to proxy servers

+The proxy servers experience a different amount of stress as measured by their stress score

+### Main Scenario

 Origin server occasionally polls the cache info of the LRUCache instances of its proxies, and uses the performance algorithm to determine a ranking of which cache needs load balancing, and creates a proxy near the coordinates of the stressed cache

 ## Maintenance
 ### Actor
 Admin
+### Intention
+The intention of admin is to maintain the GeoLRUCache by reviewing proxy servers that may have experienced network failures or crashes, or to load balance the network of proxy servers by adding another proxy server to alleviate the load of the most stressed proxy server.

+### Precondition
+An origin server exists with at least one reference to a proxy server

+### Main Scenario
+Admin accesses the runtime environment of the origin server.

+Admin reviews the dictionary of failed proxies (as reported by those proxies clients).

+Admin reviews the proxies in the dictionary, and restores them to be operational, and then adds them to the origin server's references to proxies such that the now restarted proxy server may begin to serve nearby clients, if it happens to be the nearest proxy server to a client requesting a proxy server from the origin server.

+Admin calls the load balancing method on the Origin instance, to load balance the most stressed proxy server by adding another proxy server hosted on one of the remaining potential servers nearest to that most stressed proxy.

+Admin adds potential servers (a key-value where the key is the server's coordinates and the value is the server, an abstract concept) to the Origin instance's dictionary of potential servers, which will be made as a possible host for future Proxy instances that will be added.